grafana/agent/docs/sources/flow/reference/components/otelcol.exporter.loadbalancing.md

 * This can be done by configuring `otelcol.exporter.loadbalancing` with `routing_key = "service"`.
 * If this is not done, metrics generated from spans might be incorrect.
-  * For example, if similar spans for the same `service.name` end up on different Agent instances, the two Agents will have identical metic series for calculating span latency, errors, and number of requests.
+  * For example, if similar spans for the same `service.name` end up on different Agent instances, the two Agents will have identical metric series for calculating span latency, errors, and number of requests.
-  * When both Agents attempt to remote write the metrics to a database such as Mimir, the series with clash with each other.
+  * When both Agents attempt to remote write the metrics to a database such as Mimir, the series may clash with each other.
-  * At best this will lead to an error in the Agent and a rejected remote write.
+  * At best this will lead to an error in the Agent and a rejected write to the metrics database.
-  * At worst, it could lead to an inaccurate data dure to overlapping samples for the metric series.
+  * At worst, it could lead to an inaccurate data due to overlapping samples for the metric series.

 However, there are ways to scale `otelcol.connector.spanmetrics` without the need for a load balancer:
 1. Each Agent could add an attribute such as `agent.id` in order to make its series unique.
   * A `sum by` PromQL query could be used to aggregate the metrics from different Agents.
-  * An extra `agent.id` attribute has a downside that the metrics stored in the database will have extra cardinality.
+  * An extra `agent.id` attribute has a downside that the metrics stored in the database will have higher cardinality.
 2. Spanmetrics could be generated in the backend database instead of the Agent.
   * For example, span metrics can be [generated][tempo-spanmetrics] in Grafana Cloud by the Tempo traces database.